MHawksworth/scaladbtest/README.markdown

 Whitespace is not important, so feel free to shape the syntax however you like.

-#### Inserting Multiple Records from the Same Table
+#### Inserting Multiple Records for the same Table

-You can specify multiple records that belong to the same table by *-*'s, like
+You can specify multiple records that belong to the same table by using *-* characters, like this:
-this:

     province:
     - province_id: 1, name: "Alberta", country_id: 1